tsubasakong/agents-deep-research/README.md

 - `--verbose`: Prints the research progress to console
 - `--tracing`: Traces the workflow on the OpenAI platform (only works for OpenAI models)
+- `--use-claude`: Use Claude with MCP for more streamlined tool usage
+- `--save-to-file`: Save the report to a markdown file

 ## Architecture